pxi/mtm/README.rst

 r
     Redraw the screen.

-o / i / End
+K / J / End
     Scroll the screen back/forward half a screenful, or recenter the screen on the actual terminal.